The tax transparency agenda

 DAC 6: disclosure requirements for taxpayers and intermediaries

 DAC 6 imposes mandatory reporting of cross-border arrangements affecting at least one EU Member State that fall within one of a number of “hallmarks”: broad categories setting out particular characteristics identified as potentially indicative of aggressive tax planning.
 The reporting obligations fall on “intermediaries” or, in some circumstances, the taxpayer itself.
 The information reported will be contributed to a central directory accessible by the competent authorities of the Member States.

 It might be thought that this is about aggressive tax planning, but the way the Directive has been drafted means that it potentially also applies to standard transactions with no particular tax motive.
 This means that ordinary transactions such as cross-border leasing, securitisation structures, certain types of reinsurance and many standard group corporate funding structures may be reportable.
 There is no safe harbour for arrangements having an underlying commercial purpose.

 The scope of the Directive is very wide and the detail is left to local implementing law and guidance.
 The Directive states that it does not go beyond what is necessary to discourage the use of aggressive cross-border arrangements and does not therefore offend the basic EU principle of proportionality.
 Given how broadly drafted it is, this is a bold statement.
-The implementing jurisdictions transposing the Directive will need to determine what compliant provisions look like and exactly how far the domestic legislation needs to go to achieve the stated objectives.

 There are three key concepts underpinning the new regime